 CBS Corp.
-(CBS), owner of the most-watched TV network, reached an agreement to supply its catalog of reruns to Hulu’s paid online video service, opening a new revenue source for the broadcaster.
+(CBS:US), owner of the most-watched TV network, reached an agreement to supply its catalog of reruns to Hulu’s paid online video service, opening a new revenue source for the broadcaster.

 CBS shows including “Medium” and “Numb3rs” will begin appearing on Hulu Plus in January, the companies said today in a statement.
 Financial terms of the non-exclusive agreement weren’t disclosed.

 With CBS, Hulu will have access to programming from the four biggest U.S. broadcast TV networks.
 The Los Angeles-based website, owned by Walt Disney Co.
-(DIS)’s ABC, Comcast Corp.
-(CMCSA)’s NBC and News Corp.’s Fox, also will rotate a selection of CBS shows on its free, advertising-supported service, the companies said.
+(DIS:US)’s ABC, Comcast Corp.
+(CMCSA:US)’s NBC and News Corp.’s Fox, also will rotate a selection of CBS shows on its free, advertising-supported service, the companies said.

 Hulu already receives CBS-owned programs produced for The CW and for its online subscription service in Japan.